iGaming operators must do more to ensure geo compliance. Here’s how your IP address geolocation service can evolve.

 Another IP monitoring solution involves asking players to install tools themselves.
 These third party solutions act as a monitoring solution, either as:

-- An app that the user must download on their phone
+- An app that people must download on their phone

 - A browser extension that they must install